camunda/camunda-docs-manual/content/user-guide/testing/index.md

 ## Specify the required History Level

-If a test requires a specific history level (e.g. because it uses the HistoryService) then you can annotate the test class or method with {{< javadocref page="?org/camunda/bpm/engine/test/RequiredHistoryLevel.html" text="@RequiredHistoryLevel" >}} and specify the required history level (e.g. "activity", "full").
+If a test requires a specific history level (e.g., because it uses the HistoryService) then you can annotate the test class or method with {{< javadocref page="?org/camunda/bpm/engine/test/RequiredHistoryLevel.html" text="@RequiredHistoryLevel" >}} and specify the required history level (e.g., "activity", "full").
 Before the test is run, it checks the current history level of the process engine and skip the test if the history level is lower than the specified one.

 A JUnit 4 style test can look as follows: